hellory4n/libtrippin/engineerbuild/README.md

 ### Isn't that just Premake?

-No they're quite different, the only thing in common is Lua.
+No they're quite different, Premake generates build files (like CMake) while Engineer manages the build process and only needs a compiler

 ### Have you tried \[build system] you fucking moron?